alexalemi/blog.alexalemi.com/kl.md

 More generally we are requiring that our information function satisfies a natural *chain rule*:
 $$ I[ p(X,Y); q(X,Y) ] = I[ p(X); q(X) ] + \mathbb{E}_{p(X)} \left[ I[ p(Y|X); q(Y|X) ] \right] $$

 Notice that it is here, in this sort of structural independence that we make our information function manifestly asymmetric.
-Here our $p$ distribution becomes distinguished over our $q$ as it is the one we use to weight the child informations.
-This makes sense if we imagine or if
-$p$ is the actual distribution that events are drawn from, for it means that this will correspond to the informations we would observe in expectation.
+Here our $p$ distribution becomes distinguished over our $q$ as it is the one we use to weight the child contributions.
+This makes sense if we imagine or if $p$ is the actual distribution that events are drawn from, for it means that this will correspond to the informations we would observe in expectation.

 The interesting thing is that if you want your information function to satisfy all of these seemingly reasonable properties, that is enough to determine it *uniquely*.
 The only function satisfying all of these properties is the relative entropy, or KL divergence we all know and love:
 $$
-  I[p;q] = \int dx\, p(x) \log \frac{p(x)}{q(x)}
+  I[p;q] = \int \mathrm dx\, p(x) \log \frac{p(x)}{q(x)}
 $$

 See <a href="https://link.springer.com/article/10.1007/BF01106578">